 Once the app is created from the spreadsheet, either through AppSheet’s Google Sheets add-on or straight from AppSheet.com, you can now view it live in the app emulator.

 You’ll note that my leftmost column, Service, is showing first in the app.
-Since the Service column is the first column in my spreadsheet and the items within the column don’t repeat twice, AppSheet chose Service as the key for my app-- so that’s what shows first.
+Since the Service column is the first column in the spreadsheet and the items within the column don’t repeat twice, AppSheet chose Service as the key for the app-- so that’s what shows first.

 If you click into any of the entries in the app, you’ll be able to see the rest of the columns and data.

 You can control column order using the Editor's UX>Views tab.